wthorp/gosh/README.md

 # GoSh

-GoSh is a command-runner for Go, designed as a simpler alternative to bash/make scripts.
+GoSh makes it easy to write command-running scripts from Go code

 ## Design

 ### Goals:
- - mix multiline, easy to write program execution with standard Go code execution
+ - author multiline, easy to write, command-running scripts from Go code
  - allow multiple scripts to be exist in the same file, similar to make
  - allow scripts to run concurrently without working directory concerns
 ## The design crux:

 Gosh allows interaction with Go functions in one of two ways:

 1. Calling Go functions from Gosh scripts within Go code
-2. Calling Go functions from Go progams via the command line (CLI), either using compiled executables or `go run`
+2. Calling Go functions from Go progams via the command line (CLI)

 Note the assumumption that there are no functions which Gosh scripts _must not_ call; mapping some or all functions are currently equally valid solutions.
 The notable options to automatically map Go functions with their string names include: